merely-useful/py-rse/index.md

 Tutorials help novices build a mental model, but competent practitioners and experts will be frustrated by their slow pace and low information density.
-They will want single-point solutions to specific problems like how to find cells in a spreadsheet that contain a certain string or how to configure the web server to load an access control module.
+They will want single-point solutions to specific problems, like how to find cells in a spreadsheet that contain a certain string or how to configure the web server to load an access control module.
 They can make use of an alphabetical list of the functions in a library, but are much happier if they can search by keyword to find what they need;